Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 During Mounjaro shortages, compounded tirzepatide provides an alternative source for continuing therapy.
 The FDA has historically allowed increased compounding of medications during shortage periods.
 Your healthcare provider can help transition to compounded alternatives while maintaining therapeutic dosing.
 Some insurance plans may temporarily cover compounded versions during documented shortages of brand medications.

-Whether you choose brand Mounjaro or compounded tirzepatide, successful weight management requires comprehensive medical supervision and personalized treatment approaches.
+Whether you choose brand Mounjaro or compounded tirzepatide, successful weight management requires thorough medical supervision and personalized treatment approaches.
 The decision ultimately depends on your individual medical needs, insurance situation, and preferences for healthcare delivery.

 FormBlends offers physician-supervised access to compounded tirzepatide through our specialized telehealth platform.
 Our clinical team provides thorough evaluation, customized dosing protocols, and ongoing support designed specifically for sustainable weight management.
 Start your free physician assessment to determine if tirzepatide therapy aligns with your health goals and medical history.